 \section{Primes In Short Intervals}

 There are many unconditional results for the existence of primes in short intervals $[x,x+y]$ of subsquareroot length $y\leq x^{1/2}$ for almost all large numbers $x\geq 1$.
 One of the earliest appears to be the Selberg result for $y=x^{19/77}$ with $x\leq X$ and $O\left (X (\log X)^{2} \right )$ exceptions, see \cite[Theorem 4]{SA43}.
-Recent improvements based on different analytic methods are given in \cite{WN95}, \cite{HG07}, et alii.
+Recent improvements based on different analytic methods are given in \cite{WN95}, \cite{HG07}, and other authors.
 One of these results, but not the best, has the following claim.
-This result involves the weighted prime indicator function (vonMangoldt), which is defined by
+This calculation involves the weighted prime indicator function (vonMangoldt), which is defined by

-where $p^k,k\geq 1$ is a prime power.\\
+where $p^k,k\geq 1$, is a prime power.\\

-\begin{thm} {\normalfont (\cite{HG07})} Given $\varepsilon>0$, almost all intervals of the form $[x-x^{1/6+\varepsilon},x]$ contains primes except for a set of $x \in [X,2X]$ with measure $O\left (X (\log X)^{C-1} \right )$, and $C>1$ constant.
+\begin{thm} (\cite{HG07}) Given $\varepsilon>0$, almost all intervals of the form $[x-x^{1/6+\varepsilon},x]$ contains primes except for a set of $x \in [X,2X]$ with measure $O\left (X (\log X)^{-C+1} \right )$, and $C>1$ constant.
 Moreover,

 \end{thm}